-As of March 31, 2013, the Company is in the process of exploring mineral properties in Argentina.
+The Company's primary activity is the exploration of mineral properties in Argentina.
 On the basis of information to date, it has not yet determined whether these properties contain economically recoverable ore reserves.
 The underlying value of the mineral properties is entirely dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete development and upon future profitable production or a sale of these properties.
 There are no significant restrictions on the Company's or its subsidiaries ability to access or use the assets, and settle the liabilities, of the Company.